 APR is seen as a government support for landowners.
 In the past it has not been under pressure to be reduced or removed.
 With a change in government, there may be more demand again for it to be reviewed, although a loss of income and profit from farming by Brexit may make this a moot point.

 APR is closely linked with BPR (Business Property Relief).
 BPR has the same benefits and relief for assets used by a business, but rarely is a residential property solely used for business purposes.
-If APR was to be reduced or removed, APR would cover land used for farming but it would be unlikely to cover most farmhouses or cottages on a modern farm.
+If APR was to be reduced or removed, BPR would cover land used for farming but it would be unlikely to cover most farmhouses or cottages on a modern farm.

 If you have any additional questions, or would like some advice, please contact your local Carter Jonas office.